 You may find different companies charge varying amounts for a mobile catering gas safety certificate.
 Firstly, it’s essential to make sure the company you engage with are appropriately qualified.
 Many companies charge a standard domestic rate, which may seem like a great deal; however, they are often not qualified to inspect your gas equipment.
 A company adequately registered with Gas Safe to certify mobile catering vehicles will charge around £150 -200 for a mobile catering gas safety certificate.

-What qualification does a gas engineer require to provide a mobile catering gas safety certificate?
+What qualification does a mobile catering gas engineer need?

 As a mobile caterer, you’ll already appreciate the importance of LPG safety, but you might have noticed that it can be tricky to find a gas engineer that you trust.
 Some gas engineers have been known to bend the rules (so we’ll clear those rules up for you quickly now).